igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 (defn some-func [arg1 arg2]
   (let [x 1
         y 2]
                   ;; that's
                   ;; too much space
     (println ...)))
 ~~~

-Empty lines look odd in GitHub's web interface because of weird CSS.
-The distance between lines is higher than most desktop editors have by default.
-Be aware of this: code that looks good on the web might look bad in the editor.
+Empty lines look odd in GitHub's web interface because of CSS.
+The distance between the lines is higher than most desktop editors have by default.
+Be aware of this: code that looks good in web might look bad in the editor.

 ## Maps